AH-dark/AHdarkBlog_Storage/README.md

 In order to show it better, I developed a set of static sites for it and placed it on its homepage.

 This static page uses **React**, **React-DOM**, **Material-UI**

+You can check the effect at <cdn.ahdark.com>

+## Configuration

+Please check ```/src/config.jsx``` for basic configuration

+> I suggest you to modify the source code after Fork instead of the simple configuration file.

+## Content

+For specific use, please consult [AHdark](https://ahdark.com/contact)

+#### **If you think the code has a little bit good, just a Star please, thanks!**

+> AHdark majors in back-end development, the front-end is really a batch of dishes